Land more interviews with our FREE tools. Click To Get Your Free Resume Score

 Behavioral Questions

 Next up is the dreaded set of behavioral questions.
-The ones meant to tease out your thought process and your ability to be a “team player,” as well as why you're interested in this specific role.
+The ones meant to tease out your thought process and your ability to be a “team player,” as well as why you're interested in this specific role, what is your greatest weakness, what motivates you and where do you see yourself in 5 years.
 This is the part where our educated “guesses” are going to come in handy.

 The behavioral section is broken down into two parts that I call Standard Questions and Company Specific Questions.
 Let's start with the former.